privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

     ? acceptCompression: [* compressionType],
     ; A list of supported response compression algorithms; must contain at least one of "none", "gzip", "brotli" ? metadata: requestMetadata,
+    ; Metadata that applies for the request as a whole.
     partitions: [1* partition],
     ; A list of partitions.
 Each must be processed independently.
 Accessible by user-defined functions.
 }